nubenetes/awesome-kubernetes/docs/developerportals.md

 - [medium: Running services with Knative & Kong](https://medium.com/nerd-for-tech/running-services-with-knative-kong-3135c0d94dfa)
 - [==dzone: Breaking Up a Monolithic Database with Kong==](https://dzone.com/articles/breaking-up-a-monolithic-database-with-kong) If your microservice design results in a very large API or multiple services accessing a single database, check out why Kong Gateway should be part of your project.
 - [konghq.com: Kong and Red Hat: Delivering Seamless Customer Experience](https://konghq.com/blog/kong-and-red-hat-collaboration)
+- [medium.com/@martin.hodges: Why do I need an API Gateway on a Kubernetes cluster](https://medium.com/@martin.hodges/why-do-i-need-an-api-gateway-on-a-kubernetes-cluster-c70f15da836c) In this article I introduce the concepts of an API Gateway and explain why you would need one in your Kubernetes cluster.
+In my next article I will show how to set one up using Kong.

 ### Tyk API Manager